How To Save On The All-New Ford Ranger

 In 2019, the Ford Ranger made its triumphant return to America after an 8 year hiatus.
-All-new for 2024, the Ranger’s fully boxed steel frame, spacious cab, and modern connectivity mean it can handle daily driving as well as truck duties.
-Right now Ford has some great promotions on the Ranger amidst auto market tumult.
-You might be able to get an amazing deal on a new truck.
+All-new for 2024, the Ranger's fully boxed steel frame, spacious cab, and modern connectivity mean it can handle daily driving as well as truck duties.
+Right now Ford has some great promotions on the Ranger, and you might be able to get an amazing deal on a new truck.

 The Ranger returned in its previous generation as the first Ranger in America since 2011, as Ford realized its failure to meet the missing middle of the market.
 The new Ranger gets a standard 2.3L turbo four cylinder engine with 270 hp and a 10 speed automatic, with an optional 2.7L turbo V6; the new model is four-door only and rear-wheel drive standard.
 The Ranger can tow up to 7500 pounds and gets up to 26mpg on the highway, making it a realistic truck alternative to the full-size F-150.
 Four wheel drive is optional.